mpaglia0/Zeta/README.md

 > :warning: [Webasset](https://github.com/pelican-plugins/webassets) plugin needed!

-Minfication of CSS and JavaScripts is managed with the Webasset plugin, so it is a **required** plugin.
+Minfication of CSS and JavaScripts is managed with the Webasset plugin, so it becomes a **required** plugin.

 Minification with Webasset comes fully configured.
 For more information you can visit the [plugin repo](https://github.com/pelican-plugins/webassets) or the [webasset documentation](https://webassets.readthedocs.io/en/latest/index.html).